Adriana Lima: Public image

 In 2010, Lima was ranked No. 46 on the 50 most popular women on the Web according to Google search results.
 A results from a market research study in 2011 about the UEFA Champions League released by Heineken, showed that 52% of men would rather watch their team lift the Champions League trophy than go on a date with Lima.
 McAfee ranked Lima as the 6th most "dangerous" celebrity in cyberspace in 2010.
 The ranking, relating to the use of the names of popular celebrities to lure people to websites that are laden with malicious software, ranked Lima number eight in 2011.
 In 2012, Complex ranked her 4th in the list of "The 100 Hottest Supermodels of All Time".

 In a 2011 interview with The Daily Telegraph, prior to the Victoria's Secret Fashion Show, Lima said that for nine days before the show she drinks only protein shakes, and no liquids at all for the last 12 hours "so you dry out, sometimes you can lose up to eight pounds just from that."
 She also stated that for the last three weeks before the show, she works out twice a day.
 The interview prompted criticism from the media commentators.
 Shortly afterwards, Lima defended herself in an interview with E!.
 "I know it's very intense but ...
 I just have an athlete's mind and I appreciate doing this thing," she said.
 "It's not that I do crazy diets throughout the year.
 I just do it for this particular thing.
 After this show, I become normal again."
 The Adriana Lima diet became one of the top five most searched diets on the web in 2012.

-On 6 October 2015, it was announced that Adriana will have her own wax figure at the Madame Tussauds New York.
+On 6 October 2015, it was announced that Adriana would have her own wax figure at the Madame Tussauds New York.
 She is the first Victoria's Secret Angel and the second Brazilian figure to join the Tussauds star lineup, after soccer star Pelé.
 Her wax figure was unveiled on 30 November 2015.

-In March 2019, she was chosen as the Fashion Icon honoree at the Daily Front Row Awards.
+In March 2019, she was chosen as the Fashion Icon honoree at The Daily Front Row's Fashion Awards.

 In 2021, Lima was chosen by HOLA!
 USA as one of the "Changemakers" of their "Latina Powerhouse Top 100" list.

+In April 2025, she earned the Fashion Comeback of the Year award at The Daily Front Row’s Fashion Awards.